dynatrace-oss/progressiveDelivery-masterclass/walkthrough/slow_version.md

 # Deploy a broken/slow new version of the app

-In this we will deploy a slower version of the application.
-Therefor we need to change the image in the ``deployment.yaml`` of the app to:
+Now we will deploy a slower version of the application.
+Therefore we need to change the image in the ``deployment.yaml`` of the app to:

 ```yaml
       labels: